alchemyplatform/aa-sdk/site/smart-accounts/accounts/guides/using-your-own.md

 # Using Your Own Smart Account

 You are not limited to the accounts defined in `@alchemy/aa-accounts`.
-The `SmartAccountProvider` can be used with any Smart Contract Account because it only relies on the [`ISmartContractAccount`](https://github.com/alchemyplatform/aa-sdk/blob/main/packages/core/src/account/types.ts#L8) interface.
-This means you can use your own Smart Contract Account implementation with Account Kit.
+The `SmartAccountProvider` can be used with any smart account because it only relies on the [`ISmartContractAccount`](https://github.com/alchemyplatform/aa-sdk/blob/main/packages/core/src/account/types.ts#L8) interface.
+This means you can use your own smart account implementation with Account Kit.

 ## Implementing `ISmartContractAccount`